PatrickHeneise/angular-phonegap-push-notification/README.md

 4. Include the `push.js` script, and this script's dependencies are included in your app.
 5. Add `cordova` as a module dependency to your app.

+## Workflow after optaining the device_id

+1. send the device_id to an application server
+2. store the device_id on the application server
+3. send push notifications with the device_id/token

 ## Example

     var result = push.registerPush(function (result) {